Exact and high order discretization schemes for Wishart processes and their affine extensions: High-order discretization schemes for Wishart and semidefinite positive affine processes

+which basically gives the desired result.
+Unfortunately, $h_r$ is not in $\Cpolde{\symm}$.
+In fact, $h_r$ is only smooth with respect to the coefficients of the first row and the first columns.
+However, these coefficients are also the only ones that are changed by $\hat{U}_t^u$ [the submatrix $((\hat {U}_t^u)_{i,j})_{2\le i,j\le d}=(u_{i,j})_{2\le i,j\le d}$ is constant], and it comes out that the regularity on $h_r$ is sufficient to get a potential $\nu$th-order scheme for~$L_{e^1_d}$.
+This is shown rigorously in the preprint version of this paper at the cost of additional technical definitions such as the ``immersion property'' that we do not reproduce here.

-Then, the scheme defined by $\hat{X}^x_t=\pi^T h_r(\hat{U}_t^u) \pi $ is a potential $\nu$th-order scheme for~$L_1$, where the function $h_r$ is defined by~\eqref{X_fct_de_U}. \end{theorem} The proof of this result is technical and requires further definitions.
-It is left in Appendix~\ref{WeakPotenL1}.
-Second and third order schemes for the CIR process that satisfy the immersion property can be found in Alfonsi~\cite{Alfonsi} (see Corollary~\ref{cor_imm_nv_cir}).
-We can therefore get second (resp. third) order schemes for~$L_1$ by taking any variables that matches the five (resp. the seven) first moments of~$\mathcal{N}(0,1)$.
+Now we briefly comment on the practical implementation of Theorem \ref {WeakPotenL1}.
+Second and third-order schemes for the CIR process satisfying can be found in Alfonsi~\cite{Alfonsi}.
+We can therefore get second (resp., third) order schemes for $L_{e^1_d}$ by taking any variables that matches the five (resp., the seven) first moments of $\mathcal{N}(0,1)$.
 This can be obtained by taking